 The Consumer Technology Association (CTA) recently made a significant announcement that could set the stage for trade shows & conferences in 2022 and beyond.
 For CES 2022, all attendees must show proof of a COVID-19 vaccination before they are allowed into the event.
-The CTA says it may also allow a positive antibody test to enter, and it could modify protocols as the event nears.
+The CTA says it may also allow a positive antibody test to enter, and might modify protocols as the event nears.
 Still, as of right now, all attendees must be fully vaccinated against COVID-19.
+This has tremendous implications for the future of trade shows.

 “Based on today’s science, we understand vaccines offer us the best hope for stopping the spread of COVID-19,” Gary Shapiro, president and CEO of the CTA, said in a release.
 “We all play a part in ending the pandemic through encouraging vaccinations and implementing the right safety protocols.
 We are taking on our responsibility by requiring proof of vaccination to attend CES 2022 in Las Vegas.”